rootstrap/react-native-base/README.md

 1. Commit and Merge pull request to main branch.
 2. Run `yarn np` to create a Github release.
-3. The Github actions pipeline automatically handle deploying the app to Google Play Store (`./github/workflows/`) when a new release has be created on the Github repo.
+3. The Github actions workflow will automatically handle deploying the app to Google Play Store (`./github/workflows/`) when a new release has be created on the Github repo.
+  3.1.
+Environment variables are set on Github using ["secrets"](https://docs.github.com/en/actions/security-guides/encrypted-secrets
+)
 ## Build iOS Release

 1. Make sure that the version was already bumped if it applies.
 You might want to check the [bump the app version](#bump-the-app-version) section